poonam-parth-zz/AndroidOtpView/README.md

 ## License

  MIT License

-Copyright (c) 2019 Poonam Parth
+Copyright (c) 2019 Anu S Pillai

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal